Skip to content

 Here is the honest truth: admissions committees are not checking boxes labeled "finance internship" or "consulting internship."
 They are trying to understand who you are, what you have done with your time, and whether the MBA fits logically into your trajectory.

 A Goldman internship is easy for them to evaluate.
 It signals certain things quickly: you can compete for selective opportunities, you have exposure to professional environments, you have demonstrated output in a structured setting.
 That is all it signals.
-It does not signal leadership, character, intellectual curiosity, or clarity of purpose — which are the things that actually move the needle.
+It does not signal leadership, character, intellectual curiosity, or clarity of purpose.
+Those are the things that actually move the needle.

 What adcoms are really asking when they look at your experience: have you done anything with your college years that shows you are serious, purposeful, and capable of impact?
 An internship is one answer to that question.
 It is not the only answer.